Medical Negligence Inquests

 Employing a doctor without the requisite medical qualifications would be a more obvious example of Article 2 becoming engaged but there is a wide range of different and potentially complex scenarios where Article 2 might be engaged.

 Article 2 Inquests should enable the Coroner and the Deceased’s family to ask wider reaching questions to find out how the death happened and in what circumstances.
-Defendant Hospital trusts may try to resist Article 2 Inquests to limit the scope of the Coroner’s Inquest given that this may leave them open to public criticism and scrutiny as well as laying the foundations for Fatal Claims for compensation.
-Legal Aid funding may also be available to secure legal representation at Article 2 Inquests.
-Click here for information about this.
+Defendant Hospital trusts may try to resist Article 2 Inquests to limit the scope of the Coroner’s Inquest given that this may leave them open to public criticism and scrutiny as well as laying the foundations for claiming medical negligence resulting in death compensation.

 What happens at the Inquest?